 |Down Payment Gift||Applicant may receive any percentage of the down payment as a gift from family or other eligible source.|

-The Conventional 97, as the name suggests, allows home buyers to borrow ninety-seven percent of the home’s price.
-Unlike the HomeReadyTM option, these loans are available to applicants at any income level buying a home in any location.
+The Conventional 97, as the name suggests, allows home buyers to borrow 97% of the home’s price.
+Unlike the HomeReady option, these loans are available to applicants at any income level buying a home in any location.

-The drawback to a 3% down loan is that the interest rate may be higher to compensate for the smaller amount down.
+The drawback to a 3% down loan?
+The interest rate may be higher to compensate for the smaller amount down.

-Plus, a down payment gift can cover the entire amount down in some cases.
-Check with your lender for gift and donor documentation requirements.
+Plus, a down payment gift can cover the entire amount in some cases.
+Check with your loan officer for gift and donor documentation requirements.

-Without a gift, the applicant will need to verify a valid source of the down payment such as a savings or checking account.
+Unless it’s a gift, the applicant will need to verify a valid source of the down payment such as a savings or checking account.

-Typically, home buyers will need to supply a 60-day history for any account from which down payment funds are taken.Verify your home buying eligibility (Nov 14th, 2019)
+Typically, home buyers will need to supply a 60-day history for any account from which down payment funds are taken.Verify your home buying eligibility (Dec 3rd, 2020)

 Private mortgage insurance, or PMI, is required for any conventional loan with less than a 20% down payment.